Artificial intelligence in fiction: Types of mention

 Some fictional robots such as R2-D2 have been seen as utopian, making them popular with engineers and others.
 In 2015, All Nippon Airways unveiled this Boeing 787-9 in R2-D2 livery.

 The robotics researcher Omar Mubin and colleagues have analysed the engineering mentions of the top 21 fictional robots, based on those in the Carnegie Mellon University hall of fame, and the IMDb list.
 WALL-E had 20 mentions, followed by HAL 9000 with 15, (Note: Mubin and colleagues noted that the orthography of robot names caused them difficulties; thus HAL 9000 was also written HAL, HAL9000, and HAL-9000, and similarly for other robots, so they believed their search was likely incomplete.)
 Star Wars's R2-D2 with 13, and Data with 12; the Terminator (T-800) received only 2.
 Of the total of 121 engineering mentions, 60 were utopian, 40 neutral, and 21 dystopian.
 HAL 9000 and Skynet received both utopian and dystopian mentions; for instance, HAL 9000 is seen as dystopian in one paper "because its designers failed to prioritize its goals properly", but as utopian in another where a real system's "conversational chat bot interface [lacks] a HAL 9000 level of intelligence and there is ambiguity in how the computer interprets what the human is trying to convey".
 Utopian mentions, often of WALL-E, were associated with the goal of improving communication to readers, and to a lesser extent with inspiration to authors.
 WALL-E was mentioned more often than any other robot for emotions (followed by HAL 9000), voice speech (followed by HAL 9000 and R2-D2), for physical gestures, and for personality.
 Skynet was the robot most often mentioned for intelligence, followed by HAL 9000 and Data.
 Mubin and colleagues believed that scientists and engineers avoided dystopian mentions of robots, possibly out of "a reluctance driven by trepidation or simply a lack of awareness".

 Portrayals of AI creators

 Scholars have noted that fictional creators of AI are overwhelmingly male: in the 142 most influential films featuring AI from 1920 to 2020, only 9 of 116 AI creators portrayed (8%) were female.
-Such creators are portrayed as lone geniuses (eg, Tony Stark in the Iron Man Marvel Cinematic Universe films), associated with the military (eg, Colossus: The Forbin Project) and large corporations (eg, I, Robot), or making human-like AI to replace a lost loved one or serve as the ideal lover (e.g., The Stepford Wives).
+Such creators are portrayed as lone geniuses (e.g., Tony Stark in the Iron Man Marvel Cinematic Universe films), associated with the military (e.g., Colossus: The Forbin Project) and large corporations (e.g., I, Robot), or making human-like AI to replace a lost loved one or serve as the ideal lover (e.g., The Stepford Wives).